Mani Xenier Bunnag: Early life and education

-After his father's death, she continued his studies as a boarder at St. Mary's S.P.G.
+After her father's death, she continued her studies as a boarder at St. Mary's S.P.G.
 School, a Protestant missionary school with an English principal.
 After completing secondary school, she took the entrance exam for the Faculty of Arts, Chulalongkorn University.
 After studying for only two years, in 1935, she took the Civil Service Commission (Civil Service Commission) scholarship exam in the Arts department.
 She went on to study in England at Oxford University for two years until she got married.
 She spoke English and French.

 Marriages

 First marriage

-Manee fell in love with Prince Chirasakdi Suprabhat, or "Jerry" as he introduced himself to Manee, who was also studying in the United Kingdom.
-Their relationship led to their engagement on September 22, 1938, and their wedding ceremony at the Thai Embassy in London, presided over by King Prajadhipok and Queen Rambhai Barnion December 21, 1938.
+Manee fell in love with Prince Chirasakdi Supraphat, or "Jerry" as he introduced himself to Mani, who was also studying in the United Kingdom.
+Their relationship led to their engagement on September 22, 1938, and their wedding ceremony at the Thai Embassy in London, presided over by King Prajadhipok and Queen Rambhai Barni on December 21, 1938.
 As a result, Manee resigned from Oxford University after two years of study.
-King Prajadhipok then signed a money order to pay for Mom Manee's scholarship to the Thai government, as Mom Manee had not yet repaid her scholarship.
+King Prajadhipok then signed a money order to pay for Mom Manee's scholarship to the Thai government, as Mom Mani had not yet repaid her scholarship.

-His Royal Highness Prince Chirasak Suprabhat and Mom Mani had two sons together, whose descendants were given the surname Sakdidetphanuphan Na Ayutthaya.
-During World War II, His Royal Highness Prince Chirasak Suprapat worked with the ATA company as a pilot and was also a Free Thai in England.
-This resulted in His Royal Highness Prince Chirasak Suprapat's death while piloting a plane and crashing in Scotland while he was on duty.
+Prince Chirasak Supraphat and Mom Mani had two sons together, whose descendants were given the surname Sakdidetphanuphan Na Ayutthaya.
+During World War II, Prince Chirasak Supraphat worked with the ATA company as a pilot and was also a Free Thai in England.
+This resulted in Prince Chirasak Supraphat's death while piloting a plane and crashing in Scotland while he was on duty.